Teacher video: What does religion look like around the world?

 This video is part of Kapow Primary’s Religion and worldviews scheme – the world.
 It helps teachers build confidence in guiding children to think critically and respectfully about personal and collective expressions of belief.
 Teachers are equipped to challenge stereotypes, address misconceptions, and support children in connecting personal experiences to wider concepts like representation, identity and belonging.
 The video highlights how classroom discussion, personal accounts, and adapted lessons can support sensitive and inclusive learning, helping children appreciate both difference and connection across worldviews.

-Religion and worldviews, Upper key stage 2, Year 6, Why does religion look different around the world?
+Religion and worldviews, key stage 2, Year 6, Why does religion look different around the world?
 (Part 1)